-A power-pitching right-hander, Curt Schilling struck out 3,116 major-league batters, one of only 16 pitchers to join the 3,000 Strikeout Club as of 2015.
+A power-pitching right-hander, Curt Schilling struck out 3,116 major-league batters, one of only 16 pitchers to join the 3,000 Strikeout Club.
 Schilling and Roger Clemens are the only two “members” of this exclusive club not yet inducted into the National Baseball Hall of Fame.

-With a postseason record of 11-2, Schilling holds another distinction: No one with 10 or more postseason decisions has a better wins percentage (.846).2 He has won World Series games for three different franchises – the Phillies, Diamondbacks, and Red Sox.
-With Randy Johnson, he was co-MVP of the 2001 World Series.3 When pitching for the Red Sox, he won a game in each of the three rounds of the playoffs in 2004 and again in 2007, his most courageous performance being his famous “bloody sock” win over the Yankees in the 2004 American League Championship Series, one that he reprised against the Cardinals in that year’s World Series just five days later.
+With a postseason record of 11-2, Schilling holds another distinction: No one with 10 or more postseason decisions has a better winning percentage (.846).
+[2 He has won World Series games for three different franchises – the Phillies, Diamondbacks, and Red Sox.
+With Randy Johnson, he was co-MVP of the 2001 World Series.
+[3 When pitching for the Red Sox, he won game in each of the three rounds of the playoffs in 2004 and again in 2007, his most courageous performance being his famous “bloody sock” win over the Yankees in the 2004 American League Championship Series, one that he reprised against the Cardinals in that year’s World Series just five days later.
 He was told by the surgeon who sutured his tendons in place that it was a procedure that probably couldn’t be done a third time.

 Schilling struck out 120 and walked 25 in postseason play.

-Three times – 1997, 1998, and 2002 – Schilling recorded at least 300 strikeouts.
+Three times – 1997, 1998, and 2002 – Schilling recorded more than 300 strikeouts.
 Speaking of walks and strikeouts, he set another record in 2002 that dates back to at least 1946 and perhaps to 1900: From May 13 to June 8, he didn’t walk a batter for a stretch that embraced 56 strikeouts.
-Second and third on the list is Greg Maddux, who had a 53-strikeouts-without-a-walk streak in 2001 and Pedro Martinez, at 49 in 2000.6
+Second and third on the list is Greg Maddux, who had a 53-strikeouts-without-a-walk streak in 2001 and Pedro Martinez, at 49 in 2000.
+[6

 Schilling is a six-time All-Star, and finished second in Cy Young voting in 2001, 2002, and 2004.
 He won 216 major-league games, and lost 146.